innovaminex/wallets/README.md

 Anti Censorship Network Access

-Simply download Tor bundle and insert proxy for your wallet as 127.0.0.1 with port 9150 to access INX thunder network.<br>
+InnovaMinex support full anonymity on INX Thunder network.
+Simply download Tor bundle and insert proxy for your wallet as 127.0.0.1 with port 9150 to access INX thunder network.
 Your wallet will automatically bypass any censorship to INX network.
-You have the option of adding the frontend node as:<br>
+You have the option of manually adding the frontend nodes  from the Debug console as:

 addnode raziellohsmga3dt.onion add <br>
 addnode doctordwv3ovyiep.onion add <br>